Unclean spirit: Pneuma pythona

-Paul saw the competing gods of the Greeks as demons.
+Paul saw the competing gods of the pagan Greeks as demons.
 There is no crowd to witness Paul's miracle and proclaim the deed, but later the masters of the paidiskê haul Paul and Silas into court for depriving them of a profitable business.

 The message itself is composed of two patterns characteristic of Hellenistic oracle: a recognition ("These men are … "), and a commendation of their trustworthiness.
 The only divinely inspired speech by a woman recorded in the Acts is that of the paidiskê, but she is characterized as mantic rather than prophetic.
 Although both are forms of divination, Plato had distinguished the two: the mantis became the mouthpiece of the god through possession, but the "prophecy of interpretation" required specialized knowledge of how to read signs and omens and was considered a rational process.
 The '"prophet" (προφήτης), usually male, could interpret the divinely inspired speech of a mantic.